-Human rights wins to celebrate this winter
+Human rights wins to celebrate in 2022

 Across the motu, Amnesty International supporters are working tirelessly to promote equality, freedom, and justice in Aotearoa New Zealand and beyond.